enesgarip/Projects/README.md

   This project contains a CPU design.
 All details about the project is in that file.
 The project was done by a group of three students.
   My group members are Veysi Öz and M.Adem Evren Demirkuş.

+* 2020 Microprocessors
+  For this project, we design a CPU in logisim and in verilog.
+Then, we test the projects with FPGA kit.
+The details of the projects are included in related file.
+Also, this project was done by a group of two students. @caglasen is my group member.

 Others are individual projects.